usmanbasha07/ichat/README.md

 ## Installation

-1. Clone the repository to your local machine using `git clone https://github.com/your_username/ichat.git`
+1. Clone the repository to your local machine using `git clone https://github.com/usmanbasha07/ichat.git`
 2. Navigate to the project directory: cd ichat
 3. Install the required dependencies: npm install

 ## Usage

 1. Run the application: npm start or node app.js
-2. Open your web browser and visit: http://localhost:3000
+2. Open your vs run it on live server.
 3. Create an account or log in if you already have one.
 4. Join a chat room or create your own.
 5. Start chatting in real-time with other users!